05 06 christensen science of nursing excellence header

 I

 n the fast-paced world of healthcare, nurses play a vital role in patient care, demonstrating dedication, compassion, and expertise.
-Yet, our efforts toward nursing excellence go beyond just the care we give in the moment; they also involve the science and evidence supporting our practices.
+Yet, our efforts toward nursing excellence go beyond the care we deliver in the moment; they also involve the science and evidence supporting our practices.
 Evidence-based practice (EBP) and research are crucial in our field because they give us a solid base for patient care that's well-informed, efficient, and continuously improved.

 The Nurse in Nursing Science